-Browsing through bullet journal spreads on Instagram can get addicting – there are so many unique and beautiful images that it can get overwhelming!
+Browsing through bullet journal spreads on Instagram can get addicting – there are so many unique and beautiful images that it can be overwhelming!

 (this post may contain affiliate links)

 I’ve found that the bullet journal community is a generous one that values sharing and the encouragement of others.
 There’s nothing like it!

 So many bullet journalists love sharing their creations and it seems that no matter what your style is, whether you’re a minimalist or an intricate artist, there are layouts that can work for you and help make your bullet journal as effective as possible.

 Remember, the purpose of your bullet journal is to keep you organized and focused on your tasks.
 A weekly spread is an instrumental part of this system because it serves as the “bigger picture” for your week and what you should be concentrating on.

 Below I’ve gathered 20 weekly spreads that were created by talented bullet journalists.
 They’re sure to inspire you and keep you productive for the week ahead!

 Whatever your style and organizational needs, I think you’ll find something that will help you, even if you have to make a few changes.

 After all, bullet journals are meant to be customizable!